Marin Monarch Working Group

 It’s not too late to act…but the time to act is now.
 Join us to learn how you can help!

 Loss of habitat and severe weather took a very serious toll on the monarchs overwintering in Marin this year.
 Very few survived the winter and were able to migrate east this spring.
-Here are two important things you can do to help support the monarchs locally and nationwide!
+Here are two important things you can do to help support the monarchs!

 Create a monarch habitat with native milkweed and nectar plants in your yard, or work with a group that is creating habitat in agricultural or open spaces.